-We lease our headquarters office and laboratory space in South San Francisco, California under the terms of a lease that expires on July 31, 2022 and that provides an option to renew for an additional five years at then-current market rates.
-Consistent with the guidance in ASC 842, beginning April 1, 2019, we recorded this lease in our Condensed Consolidated Balance Sheet as an operating lease.
-For the purpose of determining the right-of-use asset and associated lease liability, we determined that the renewal of this lease was reasonably probable at the time we adopted ASC 842.
+We lease our headquarters office and laboratory space in South San Francisco, California under the terms of a lease that was set to expire on July 31, 2022, but which provided an option to renew for an additional five years at then-current market rates.
+For the purpose of determining the right-of-use asset and associated lease liability, we determined that the renewal of this lease for the period from August 2022 through July 2027 was reasonably probable at the time we adopted ASC 842.
+On October 14, 2021, we entered into an amendment to the lease (the Lease Amendment), pursuant to which the term of the lease was extended from August 1, 2022 to July 31, 2027 and the base rent under the lease for the five-year extension period was specified.
+Under the terms of the Lease Amendment, we have the option to renew the lease for an additional five-year term commencing on August 1, 2027.
+Consistent with our adoption of ASC 842, beginning April 1, 2019, we recorded this lease in our Consolidated Balance Sheet as an operating lease.
 The lease of our South San Francisco facilities does not include any restrictions or covenants requiring special treatment under ASC 842.